MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 Kelvin may make very extensive use of memory management, and can, under most circumstances, definitely benefit from a drop-in allocator such as [Hoard](http://www.hoard.org/) or [ptmalloc3](http://www.malloc.de/en/).
 Either of these can easily halve execution time, and will keep memory fragmentation down when running in multi-threaded mode, but they are not required.
 These are controlled by the compilation conditionals `USE_PTMALLOC` and `USE_HOARD`; Hoard usage is disabled by default; ptmalloc3 usage is enabled if it is available on your platform and otherwise disabled by default.

+### Distribution Versions

+Some unsupported features of Kelvin are normally disabled for distribution purposes.
+They can be restored by removing -DDISTRIBUTION from FILE_CFLAGS in Makefile.main.
+Note that this is UNSUPPORTED; you do this at your own risk!

 ---

 Preparation and Analysis Considerations